WRIT-FM

-WRIT-FM (95.7 MHz "BIG FM") is a commercial radio station in Milwaukee, Wisconsin, owned by iHeartMedia, Inc. It carries a classic hits radio format along with the play-by-play of Green Bay Packers football and Wisconsin Badgers sports.
-WRIT's playlist focuses on hits from the 1980s and 1990s, along with a few '60s, '70s and early 2000s titles.
+WRIT-FM (95.7 FM, "BIG FM") is a commercial radio station licensed to Milwaukee, Wisconsin, United States, owned by iHeartMedia, Inc. It carries a classic hits format along with play-by-play of Green Bay Packers football and Wisconsin Badgers sports.
 The studios are on Howard Avenue in the Milwaukee suburb of Greenfield.

-WRIT-FM is a Class B FM station, with an effective radiated power (ERP) of 34,000 watts.
-Its transmitter is on West Capitol Drive near North Port Washington Avenue in Glendale.
+WRIT-FM's transmitter is sited on West Capitol Drive near North Port Washington Avenue in Glendale.

 History

 Beautiful music, Top 40, Adult Alternative

 The station signed on the air on May 10, 1961, as WMIL-FM.
 It initially aired a country and polka music format, simulcasting full-time with sister station WMIL (1290 AM).
 Following the purchase of both stations by Malrite Broadcasting, on May 12, 1968, the ethnic and polka music programming aired on the AM station shifted to WMIL-FM, allowing the AM station to continue with the country format full-time.

 The FM station became WMVM in 1971, airing a beautiful music format.
 On June 1, 1972, consultant Mike Joseph switched WMVM and its AM sister station WMIL to a mainstream Top 40 format, under the new call letters WZUU and WZUU-FM.
 One of its chief rivals at the time was the original WRIT, as well as WOKY.
 WZUU's all-currents, no-oldies "Super Hits" format, which featured a tight playlist of 30 current songs, was a forerunner of Joseph's later Hot Hits stations of the late 1970s and early 1980s.
-After switching to an adult contemporary format in 1979, WZUU-FM returned to Top 40 rebranded as Z95 in late 1983, largely imitating sister station Z100 in New York City.
+After switching to an adult contemporary format in 1979, WZUU-FM returned to Top 40 as Z95 in late 1983, largely imitating sister station Z100 in New York City.
 At the same time as the FM switch, 1290 AM, which had changed call letters to WLZZ in 1982, began airing a country format, with "Larry The Legend" Johnson moving his morning show to WLZZ only.

 In mid-1985, Malrite sold the stations to Amos Broadcasting.
 On March 31, 1986, WZUU switched to adult album alternative-format with the new call letters of WBGK.
 In 1987, the station flipped again, this time to adult contemporary-formatted Star 95.7 and the WZTR call sign.